github/docs/content/github/committing-changes-to-your-project/changing-a-commit-message.md

 {% warning %}

 If you have included sensitive information in a commit message, force pushing a commit with an amended commit may not remove the original commit from {% data variables.product.product_name %}.
 The old commit will not be a part of a subsequent clone; however, it may still be cached on {% data variables.product.product_name %} and accessible via the commit ID.
-You must contact {% data variables.contact.contact_support %} with the old commit ID to have it purged from the remote repository.
+You must contact {% data variables.contact.contact_osmand_support%} with the old commit ID to have it purged from the remote repository.

 {% endwarning %}